Electrical Inspector: Job Description & Requirements

 About 42% of construction and building inspectors had at least some college education, according to O*NET OnLine in 2012; 25% had bachelor's degrees.
 While there is no standard path into the field, an electrical inspector needs to have a thorough knowledge of electricity, electronics and codes, an electrician background, or a 2-year or 4-year college degree, often incorporating courses in electrical wiring, carpentry and architectural drawing.
 Some states require licenses or certificates, such as those offered by the International Association of Electrical Inspectors (IAEI).

 Electrical inspectors are fit and coordinated enough to spend much of their time in hardhat areas.
 They enjoy working alone and have good reading, writing and time-management skills.

-According to the U.S. Bureau of Labor Statistics (BLS), employment of construction and building inspectors, including electrical inspectors, is projected to grow 18% from 2010-2020, which is a bit faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of construction and building inspectors, including electrical inspectors, is projected to grow 12% from 2012-2022, which is about the average for all occupations.
 As of May 2012, the mean hourly wage for construction and building inspectors was $26.55, per BLS data.

 Related to Electrical Inspector: Job Description & Requirements

 Training programs and courses for electrical inspectors teach students how to effectively inspect and evaluate electrical...

 Housekeeping inspectors perform deep-cleaning inspections, prepare work orders and conduct daily operations.
 They hold a...

 Find out how to become an insurance inspector.
 Research the education requirements and learn about the experience you need to...

 Electrical engineering (EE) encompasses a wide range of topics and fields from computer engineering to electrical architecture....